CoderHills/Final-project/README.md

 License

-This project is licensed under the MIT License.
-See the LICENSE file for more info.
+This project is licensed by Hillary

  Acknowledgments